hqywork/EntityFramework.wiki.Chinesize/Entity-Framework-Design-Meeting-Notes-June-5,-2014.md

-# These notes are still in progress, they do not yet include all the discussion/decisions from the design meeting

 # Entity Framework Design Meeting Notes - June 5, 2014

 ## Fluent API

 We have had a lot of positive feedback on the existing Fluent API in EF 4.1 thru 6.x.
 There are some areas that we've seen folks find confusing or suggest improvements on.
 Given that, we want to keep the same general experience but take some improvements where we think it makes sense.

-### General configuration

 #### DECISION: Remove Has prefix from methods
 We've seen a number of folks ask that we remove the unneeded **Has** prefix from our APIs, we agree that this just adds clutter, so the plan is to remove these.
 For example, here is some EF6 code.